Protected Work

 Information architecture

-Restructuring the data model around the rep's mental model — by account, by visit, by next action — instead of mirroring the back-end schema.
+Restructured the data model around the rep's mental model: by account, by visit, by next action.
+Instead of just mirroring the back-end schema.

 03 · Design